degensprotocol/degens-contract/docs/protocol.md

 The Degens contract can throw various errors during operation.
 These errors are distinct from the trade errors signified by [trade status](#trade-status), in that they abort the entire transaction.
 Usually these errors are a result of malformed input to the contract.

-All errors created by the degens contract are prefixed with `DERR_` to disambiguate them from errors from other contracts, in the case of a token contract throwing an error (which the Degens contract will not handle, and will abort the entire transaction), or when calling the Degens contract from another contract using an "internal transaction".
+All errors created by the Degens contract are prefixed with `DERR_` to disambiguate them from errors from other contracts, in the case of a token contract throwing an error (which the Degens contract will not handle, and will abort the entire transaction), or when calling the Degens contract from another contract using an "internal transaction".

 | Error | Description |
 |:-----|:-------------------------------------------------|